molinadavid/teslabox/README.md

 ## Setup

 ### Initial setup
+1. Connect TeslaBox to your computer via USB cable and wait for it to appear as drive
+2. Create an empty ```TeslaCam``` under the root folder of the drive
-Connect TeslaBox to your home network via ethernet cable or home WiFi, browse your device IP address and edit these settings:
+3. Make sure TeslaBox to your home network via ethernet cable or home WiFi
+4. Browse your device IP address and edit these settings:

 - Car name (appears next to each notification)
 - Log level (log verbosity. recommended: Debug)